 - The kind of tumbling process to carry out, that is, either wet or dry tumbling where you can deburr, polish, burnish, descale, or even round edges.

-Your material may be made of plastic or even metal, like for our case, aluminum.
+Your material may be made of plastic or even metal, like in our case, aluminum.

-You can decide to use either plastic (synthetic) tumbler media or a more robust tumbler media like ceramic or stainless steel.
+You can decide to use either plastic (synthetic) tumbling media for aluminum parts or a more robust tumbler media like ceramic or stainless steel.

-Watch this bellow video illustrating plastic tumbler media in action on aluminum parts.
+Watch the below video illustrating plastic tumbler media in action on aluminum parts.